-You can but the blueberries might not be as pump after defrosting.
+You can, but the blueberries might not be as plump after defrosting.

 Can I use frozen blueberries?

 Yes!
 I’ve made them several times with frozen and it works great.
-I don’t defrost the blueberries before adding them and they worked great!
+I don’t defrost the blueberries before adding them and they work great!

 I don’t have whole wheat flour.
 What other kind of flour can I use?

-White whole wheat flour will work too as will a gluten free cup-for-cup flour blend (I like this one).
+White whole wheat flour will work, too as well as a gluten free cup-for-cup flour blend (I like this one).
 If you want to use All Purpose Flour, you will need to up the flour in this recipe to about 3/4 of a cup.